tkrasuski/pyXcharts/README.md

     chart.create() # generate chart
     chartFigure = chart.getAsFunction() # contains chart code for use in the view file

 Now, depending on framework you using, you should place some code in the view file.
-This example shows how to use with the web2py framework.
+This example shows how to use pyXcharts with the web2py framework.

 Your controler file: